nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

 From a safety vantage point, employing ISOs within a virtual domain like ForensicVM comes with its set of undeniable perks:

-1. :term:`Network Isolation`: Leveraging tools from ISOs eliminates the need for network connectivity.
+1. Network Isolation: Leveraging tools from ISOs eliminates the need for network connectivity.
 This not only curtails risks associated with internet connectivity but also guarantees that neither evidence nor the operating environment is inadvertently compromised owing to network-centric threats or malware.

-2. :term:`Protective Shield`: Operating tools within ForensicVM's virtual periphery ensures the host system and its network remain insulated from looming threats.
+2. Protective Shield: Operating tools within ForensicVM's virtual periphery ensures the host system and its network remain insulated from looming threats.
 Any potentially malignant operations remain confined to the virtual environment, thereby preserving the sanctity of the primary forensic setup.

-3. :term:`Evidence Preservation`: Operating in a controlled ambit significantly reduces risks associated with evidence contamination or inadvertent alterations.
+3. Evidence Preservation: Operating in a controlled ambit significantly reduces risks associated with evidence contamination or inadvertent alterations.
 The sacrosanct nature of evidence remains unchallenged, a pivotal aspect for its admissibility in legal arenas.

 ForensicVM's adeptness at ISO management not only broadens the forensic toolkit available to investigators but also accentuates the safety, security, and integrity quotient of the investigative process.
 This section unravels the nuances of these operations, offering insights into harnessing the full might of ISOs in your forensic pursuits.

 In the realm of digital forensics, every tool and capability at an investigator's disposal can be the difference between uncovering critical evidence or hitting a dead end.
 ISO files, in particular, offer a versatile medium to house a myriad of investigative utilities.
 With ForensicVM, managing and utilizing these ISO files becomes a straightforward endeavor, optimizing both efficiency and efficacy.
 Here's an overview of the key operations:

-- :term:`Browse and Upload ISO`: Discover how to navigate the interface to select and upload essential ISO files to the ForensicVM environment.
+- Browse and Upload ISO: Discover how to navigate the interface to select and upload essential ISO files to the ForensicVM environment.

-- **Select ISO / Web Select CD-ROM**: Instructions on choosing the right ISO file or CD-ROM from the Autopsy :term:`ForensicVM Client Plugin` or from the web interface.
+- **Select ISO / Web Select CD-ROM**: Instructions on choosing the right ISO file or CD-ROM from the Autopsy ForensicVM Client Plugin or from the web interface.

-- :term:`List Remote ISO Files`: Get an overview of all ISO files stored remotely on the ForensicVM server.
+- List Remote ISO Files: Get an overview of all ISO files stored remotely on the ForensicVM server.

-- :term:`Insert ISO / Web Insert CD-ROM`: Learn how to virtually insert an ISO file or CD-ROM for access within the virtualized forensic image,  from the Autopsy :term:`ForensicVM Client Plugin` or from the web interface.
+- Insert ISO / Web Insert CD-ROM: Learn how to virtually insert an ISO file or CD-ROM for access within the virtualized forensic image,  from the Autopsy ForensicVM Client Plugin or from the web interface.

-- :term:`Eject ISO / Web Eject CD-ROM`: Step-by-step guidance on safely ejecting a mounted ISO file or CD-ROM, from the Autopsy :term:`ForensicVM Client Plugin` or from the web interface.
+- Eject ISO / Web Eject CD-ROM: Step-by-step guidance on safely ejecting a mounted ISO file or CD-ROM, from the Autopsy ForensicVM Client Plugin or from the web interface.

 - **Delete ISO**: Understand how to remove ISO files that are no longer needed, ensuring a clutter-free workspace.

-- :term:`Bootable Media`: Dive into the specifics of booting from an ISO or CD-ROM, a critical capability for certain forensic tasks.
+- Bootable Media: Dive into the specifics of booting from an ISO or CD-ROM, a critical capability for certain forensic tasks.

 Proceed to the relevant subsections for detailed instructions and best practices to make the most of the media management features in ForensicVM.

-Uploading an ISO to the :term:`ForensicVM Server`
+Uploading an ISO to the ForensicVM Server
 --------------------------------------------------

 When conducting a forensic investigation, specialized tools are often required to aid in the extraction or analysis of data.
 Many of these tools are conveniently bundled into ISO files.
 With ForensicVM, you can seamlessly upload these ISO files, making them readily accessible for your investigation tasks.
 Here's a step-by-step guide to doing so:

 **Step 1: Access the Media Panel**

-- Navigate to the Autopsy VM and locate the :term:`ForensicVM Client Plugin`.
+- Navigate to the Autopsy VM and locate the ForensicVM Client Plugin.
-- Click on the :term:`Media Panel Separator`.
+- Click on the Media Panel Separator.

 **Step 2: Initiate the ISO Upload**